EmDuck/Gaming-PC-Building-Guide/BUILDING.md

 ### YOU WILL NEED:
 - 1x **Screwdriver**
   - You'll need a Phillips head screwdriver.
 [Amazon](https://www.amazon.com/s?k=philips+head+screwdrivers&crid=1SDNETJCKJ11F&sprefix=philips+head+%2Caps%2C83&ref=nb_sb_ss_ts-doa-p_4_13) has many options for a low price.
-Magnetic tip/Electrical screwdrivers are more convinient than standard screwdrivers, but it really doesn't matter.
+Magnetic tip/Electrical screwdrivers are more convinient than standard screwdrivers, but it doesn't really matter.

-- 1x **Desk/Flat surface** (OPTIONAL: Desk mat)
+- 1x **[Desk](https://youtu.be/2lmfF0k2UcU?t=24)/Flat surface** (OPTIONAL: Desk mat)
   - Please don't build a PC on the floor or on carpet.
 Screws get lost all over the floor, especially on carpet.

 - 1x Screw Tray
   - You can use a dinner plate to hold your screws, it really doesn't matter.
 Just find something to organize your screws with.